 Every city in Ontario has a robust water system in place to deliver water to residential and non-residential customers.
 The customers are charged for how many cubic meters of water they consume in a specified time period.

 In Toronto for instance, the billing type is divided into two types:

-- Low Volume Water User (less than 6,000 cubic meters per year): You will be billed every four months or three times a year.
+- Low Volume Water User (up to 5,000 cubic meters per year): You will be billed every four months or three times a year.
 You can also sign up for monthly utility billing.

 *Low-income seniors or a low-income person living with disabilities who consume less than 400 cubic meters (m³) of water each year, may be eligible for a water rebate.